 3. Work on Low End

 As the bass guitar is a low-frequency instrument, it should be optimized in the low end to perform better.
-Just increasing the gain at 100Hz to 150Hz is not enough to get the bass guitar optimized.
+Just increasing the gain from 100Hz to 150Hz is not enough to get the bass guitar optimized.

 You need to adjust the low end to 40Hz to make some bass boost in subwoofers.